14 Nov Beat The Dealers At Their Own Game

 Don’t rush into it’s-now-or-never deals simply because that is rarely the case.
 Even promotions held during the end of the financial year often go on for a few more weeks.
 Always ask for more time to think.
 For a purchase this big and important, that’s always a good idea.

-It’s not only with buying a new car.
-Being careful when negotiating used car prices as well.
+Not only when buying a new car, you must be careful when negotiating used car prices as well.
 It’s a known trick (that surprisingly works like a charm) to tell buyers that the good deal you’ve just been presented will last only for a day or two.

 Almost everyone who goes shopping for a new car or a used car comes in with a budget in mind.
 Whatever number you have in mind, offer or counter offer lower.
 Much lower and don’t be shy.
-In the end, that number goes up and remember, these dealers won’t let themselves come home with nothing.
+In the end, that number goes up and remember, these dealers will always counter with a higher price.

 Set a limit.
 And let the dealer know.